 - Technical Communication

-- Web developers excel in explaining difficult concepts and complex methods to nonexpert audiences.
-As a cornerstone of their academic preparation, students cultivate technical communication skills for oral, written, and online forms.
-They learn to create reader-centered documents by applying audience analysis and usability-testing practices.
-Candidates also examine the visual aspects of communication with respect to formatting and visually appealing design.
+Web developers excel in explaining difficult concepts and complex methods to nonexpert audiences.
+Students cultivate technical communication skills in oral and written forms.
+They learn to create reader-centered documents by applying audience analysis and usability testing.
+Learners also examine the visual aspects of communication with respect to formatting and visually appealing design.

 - Computer Programming

-- Because web developer careers center on coding, scripting, and network configuration, students must gain strong computer programming skills.
-Through classroom discussion and laboratory training, candidates learn about basic data types, program style and formatting, and self-documenting code.
-They apply accumulated skills to design and implement programming solutions, like statements and control structures.
+Because web developer careers center on coding, scripting, and network configuration, learners must develop strong computer programming skills.
+Through classroom discussion and laboratory training, students learn about basic data types, program style and formatting, and self-documenting code.
+They apply their skills to design and implement programming solutions.

 - Website Design and Development

-- Through multiple course levels, students learn the primary ideology, software tools, and techniques used in modern web creation.
-Candidates develop skills in basic website design using HTML and CSS.
+Web development students learn the primary ideology, software tools, and techniques used in modern web creation.
+Learners develop skills in basic website design using HTML and CSS.
 They plan websites by using a wireframe and factoring in accessibility principles and user experience.
 Students also learn to enhance websites by incorporating text formatting, colors, images, graphics, and multimedia.

-- Another fundamental topic for web developers, cybersecurity entails the protection of personal computers, websites, and networks using firewalls and account controls.
+Cybersecurity involves the protection of personal computers, websites, and networks using firewalls and account controls.
 Students learn to identify potential security risks and develop strategies to combat those risks.
-They also implement file-backup techniques and write detailed incident response reports.
+They also implement backup techniques and write detailed incident response reports.
 Advanced topics include wireless network security, cloud security, and ethical hacking.

 - Project Management